g-plane/rize/docs/faq.md

 So "Rize" is pronounced like /ɾize/, not /raɪzɪ/.

-## Why do you want to make this library?
+## Why do you want to create this library?

 Puppeteer has done a great job to control Chromium/Chrome and we can use puppeteer for web crawling, automated test and etc. However, the code for using puppeteer doesn't seem to be elegant and simple.